We might receive compensation from certain providers listed below. Find Out More

 • 302 – 3rd cam, 2nd channel and et cetera.

-RTSP is the type of a protocol we use, then the username that you have created for the camera upon activation and the password.
-Next is the camera’ IP-address, port, streaming, channel and channel number.
+RTSP is the type of protocol we use, then the username that you have created for the camera upon activation and the password.
+Next is the camera’ IP-address, port, streaming, channel, and channel number.

 Copy the link that we have formed and open the OBS tool.